BenoitClaveau/qwebs-auth-jwt/README.md

   });
 };

 exports = module.exports = MyService; //Return a class.
-Qwebs will instanciate it;
+Qwebs will vreate it;
 ```

 ## API